Johnson Senior High School (Saint Paul, Minnesota): Hockey

 Johnson also has a history of success in ice hockey, including four state championships (1947, 1953, 1955, 1963), three second-place finishes, and three third-place finishes in 22 state tournament appearances.
 Johnson was the only Twin Cities high school to win the Minnesota high school boys' hockey tournament for the first 25 years.

 Herb Brooks and Warren Strelow, who coached the Miracle on Ice gold medal-winning team, played on the school's 1955 state championship-winning team.
 Brooks' number five jersey was retired following his death in 2003.

 During the 1950s the team played at Phalen Playground.

 Most of the bantam hockey team players from the East Side attend either Johnson or Hill-Murray School.
 During the 1950s and 1960s Johnson was considered a feeder school for the University of Minnesota's ice hockey team.

 Recently the school's sports teams have suffered from lack of enrollment.
 Along with Como Park, Johnson is the only Saint Paul City Conference school to field a hockey team.
+Starting with the 2025-2026 school year, Johnson will combine with other Saint Paul Public Schools high schools to form one hockey team.